jrcichra/rapidvue/README.md

 ## The idea

 I personally love Oracle APEX.
-The idea of rapid web development for Database Administrators is a great idea.
+The ability to rapidly create web development for Database Administrators is a great idea.
 However, APEX can only run on an Oracle database.
 This is limiting to smaller projects, and it means I can't run it on a Raspberry Pi.

 What if there was an open source alternative where the community could rapidly build web-apps out of a database like with Oracle APEX?
 That is the vision of this project.